mskim/action_sample/README.md

 it has to be workflows, not workflow

 master -> master (refusing to allow a Personal Access Token to create or update workflow `.github/workflows/run_app.yml` without `workflow` scope)

+Your bundle only supports platforms ["x86_64-darwin-18"] but your local platform 25 is x86_64-linux.
+Add the current platform to the lockfile with `bundle lock 26
+  --add-platform x86_64-linux` and try again.

+  solution on the terminal run
+  bundle lock --add-platform x86_64-linux